Wake Up Dead Man: Christian faith vs. Religious wolves

 • The Catholic church is "closed" on Easter Sunday.

-• The congregation is “dead” and stagnant, and as the name’s film implies, needs to be re-awaken to faith.
+• The congregation is “dead” and stagnant, and as the name’s film implies, needs to be reborn to faith.

 5. The unfortunate Biblical truth of a wolf in sheep’s clothing (ahem, Msgr.
 Wicks)

-Just look at how Msgr.
-Wicks stands on the podium, as Wicks so aptly described before, “shouting a story at me that I do not believe.”
+Each Sunday, Msgr.
+Wicks stands at the podium, as Blanc so aptly described before, “shouting a story at me that I do not believe.”

 The single mom gets up to leave.